-Perhaps you felt isolated even before the Coronavirus pandemic occurred.
-For people who have consistently struggled with feelings of loneliness, being stuck in bad relationships or self-sabotaging behaviors, the shelter-in-place situation feels even bleaker.
-It’s an exaggeration of how lonely and desolate we were feeling before.
+Perhaps you felt isolated even before the pandemic occurred.
+For people who have consistently struggled with feelings of loneliness, being stuck in bad relationships or self-sabotaging behaviors, Covid really changed how people interact.

 Blasting through each day without pausing is how we end up exhausted, stuck in jobs and relationships that don’t give us joy or fulfillment, and feeling empty inside.

-What better way to use this interlude than to take a step back and ponder our choices, behaviors, things that bring us the most happiness, and the baggage we need to let go of.
+Take some quiet time each day to step back and ponder our choices, behaviors, things that bring us the most happiness, and the baggage we need to let go of.

 Self-reflection forces us to take responsibility for our actions and creates space for self-awareness.

 So grab a cup of coffee, a pen and paper, and some quiet space.
 It’s about to get deep.
 Ask yourself some of the following questions…